mikavilpas/squanmate/readme.md

   * a random scramble is generated for you.
 Solve away!
   * repeat the selected case with the same/opposite parity, to train both cases effectively!
-  * enable an optional inspcetion timer to see if you can determine the parity of your puzzle within 15 seconds
+  * enable an optional inspection timer to see if you can determine the parity of your puzzle within 15 seconds
 * **Train algorithms**
   * like with cubeshape cases, select the cases you want to train